 - To support the needs of Japanese language teachers

-- To communicate information relevant to teachers and teaching of Japanese
+- To communicate information relevant to teachers and the teaching of Japanese.

 3. Functions shall include the following:

-- Activing as a forum where all teachers of Japanese can share ideas relating the study and teaching of Japanese.
+- Acting as a forum where all teachers of Japanese can share ideas relating to the study and teaching of Japanese.

 - Speaking authoritatively on behalf of members on matters of concern.

-- Activing as a pressure group and making appropriate representations on matters of concern of Japanese teachers.
+- Acting as a pressure group and making appropriate representations on matters of concern for teachers of Japanese.

 - Encouraging research into Japanese language teaching and learning in New Zealand.

 - Maintaining a home page for the association.

 - Promoting greater interaction in the teaching of Japanese between primary, secondary and tertiary levels of education.

 - Encouraging professional development of teachers of Japanese.